|

 I don’t want my dog to jump on the leaded glass and hurt himself or break the glass window. |

-| For these large sidelights, we set a piece of ¼”
+For these large sidelights, we set a piece of ¼"

-panels, but only as high as the dogs might be able to reach.
+windows, but only as high as the dogs might be able to reach.

-Now, nose prints are easy to clean, the delivery guys are safe, the
+Now nose prints are easy to clean, the delivery guys are safe, the

 leaded glass is safe, and so are the dogs.
 You have to look closely to even notice the odd piece of glass.
-For children, insulating the entire panel with tempered glass is your best solution. |
+We tweeked the second picture so you could see the glass better.
+For very young children, placing a pane of tempered glass to cover the entire window with is your best solution. |

 Back to Top |